 VirusTotal.com can run files and URLs through a barrage of antivirus programs to detect malicious files.
 This can be much more effective than checking a file against only one or two detection programs.
 However, people who create viruses also use this site to see whether their malicious code flags, and tweak the code until it comes up clean.
 It is not uncommon for a piece of malware to only turn up a few hits in VirusTotal.Question: What does Ad-Aware report this hash to be?

-Now we will manually perform some of the analyses that reverse.it performs, in order to get a hands-on feel for the work involved.
+Now we will manually perform some of the analyses that hybrid-analysis performs, in order to get a hands-on feel for the work involved.

 Static Analysis is usually the first step in malware analysis.
 It involves gathering as much information as possible from a potential malware file and determining its functionality, purpose, and identifying traits to the greatest degree possible.
 Static analysis does not involve running the malware file, and thus is less risky than dynamic analysis.
 However, caution must be used here (and in all stages of analysis), as certain analysis tools may execute the malware without warning.